 The JOBS Act, however, directs the SEC “to lift this prohibition as well as a similar prohibition contained in Rule 144A of the Securities Act,” she said, and with respect to Rule 506 offerings, the Act “directs the Commission to permit such general solicitation, provided that all purchasers of the securities are accredited investors.”

 The JOBS Act further says that the SEC’s rule “shall require the issuer to take reasonable steps to verify” an investor’s accredited status, using such methods as determined by the agency.
+The Hedge Fund Association (HFA) told the SEC in a Sept.
+13 comment letter that the agency must “specifically tell private fund managers what they will need to do to safely verify whether investors are accredited, should they want to advertise” after the JOBS Act rules are finalized.

 Richard Heller, chairman of the HFA’s Regulatory and Government Advisory Board and author of the letter, said that “the SEC’s pragmatism is notable in its ‘reasonable steps’ standard, but managers need to know that what they are doing is legal before they will take advantage of new opportunities given by this law.”